1jour1vin

 Nose

-A lovely toasted note rounds off the whole, pushing the tannins into the background.
+A lovely toasted note rounds out the profile, allowing the tannins to take a back seat

 Serve